Nookaa Odeh Enaandwetood Odehwinan ndizhnikaas, Makwa dodem niinda’aw, N’Swakamok n’doonjibaa.

 Tender Heart Healer of Hearts is what I am called, Bear is the clan I belong to, and where the three roads meet is my community.

-You may have seen me around the Laurentian community over the last 6 months with Cynthia Belfitt who is my keeper.
+You may have seen me around the Laurentian community with Cynthia Belfitt who is my keeper.
 I am a Reconcilliation Ambearrister who is from the First Nations Child & Family Caring Society of Canada and a family member to Spirit Bear.
 The School of Indigenous Relations has agreed to be my host for the next two years.
 My purpose is to make a difference for First Nations children and families and to promote the Truth and Reconciliation Calls to Action.
 I must also work alongside the Elders to learn and help promote the Anishinaabemowin language, teachings, and stories.

-On March 9, 2020, I was gifted the name Nookaa Odeh Enaandwetwood Odehwinan by Elder Hilda Nadjiwan.
+On March 9, 2020, I was gifted the name Nookaa Odeh Enaandwetwood Odehwinan by Elder Hilda Nadjiwan-ba.
 I also got to wear my new outfit that was created by Joey-Lynn Wabie.
 It was a beautiful ceremony with many guests, followed by a feast.

 Since my time at Laurentian, I have attended a few Anishinaabemowin classes, attended classes with the students, gone snowshoeing, attended ISA's Red Dress Campaign, visited Shawanaga First Nation, visited with students, created my own twitter page (@NookaaO), sat in on drumming sessions, visited with the Knowledge Keepers, attended meetings, as well as other activities and presentations.